 1950s Bedside Table Lamp

 Materials: Dark coloured conical wood base, probably teak.
 Conical brass decorative socket holder on top.
-White striped egg-form or oval glass lampshade.
+White striped egg-shaped or oval glass lampshade.
 Some metal parts.
 Galvanised metal (iron) E14 socket.

 Height: 28 cm / 11.02”